Here’s a quick guide to your body during pregnancy and birth – how it changes and grows and what the different hormones do.

-*during the second trimester your heart is working 40% harder than normal – your heart is working efficiently to pump more blood with each beat
+During the second trimester of your pregnancy, your heart is working 40% harder than normal – it is working efficiently to pump more blood with each beat.

-*throughout pregnancy, the air going in and out of your lungs increases by about 50%, with higher blood oxygen levels – you could consume
+Throughout pregnancy, the air going in and out of your lungs increases by about 50% with higher blood oxygen levels so you could consume 10-20% more oxygen.

-*the shape of your chest changes in pregnancy as your diaphragm can rise by 4cm, which reduces lung capacity by 5%
+The shape of your chest can change during pregnancy as your diaphragm can rise by 4cm, which can reduce your lung capacity by about 5%

 Your cervix and uterus

-*your uterus will contract throughout pregnancy – these Braxton Hicks contractions will help to aid the blood circulation to the placenta.
+Your uterus will contract throughout pregnancy – these Braxton Hicks contractions will help to boost the blood circulation to the placenta.

 Nausea and vomiting

-*This affects about 70% pregnant women – it is usually caused by relaxed stomach muscles and increased oestrogen
+This can affect about 70% of pregnant women and it is usually caused by relaxed stomach muscles and increased levels of oestrogen.

-*About 20% of women will experience it throughout pregnancy
+About 20% of pregnant women will experience nausea and vomiting throughout their pregnancy.

-About 50% of all pregnant women experience an increased appetite
+About 50% of pregnant women will experience an increased appetite.

 - Boobs: 0.4kg (1lb)